Meidinaainu/House-Price-Regression-Analysis/README.md

 X6 (Garage Size): For every increase of one Garage Size unit, the value of the House Price will increase by 5158 assuming other variables are constant.

 X7 (Neighborhood Quality): For every increase of one Neighborhood Quality unit, the value of the House Price will increase by 80,62 assuming other variables are constant.

+**# Recommendations:**

+To maximize House Prices, sellers are recommended to prioritize increasing the Lot Size, Number of Bedrooms, and Number of Bathrooms because they have the most significant influence on the house price.